top of page

 Helen Hoang

-One more time for the neurodiverse ladies, this time let's make it Asian.
+One more time for the neurodiverse ladies, this time let's make it Vietnamese-American inspired.
 Helen Hoang's books are also steamy.
 You may see a pattern forming . . .
 Her characters reflect her Vietnamese culture and are so wholesome (still dirty, but like in an aww way?).
 She writes neurodiverse men and women, so far the books I've read all take place within one fictional family.
 Like not one nuclear family, but like cousin's and family friends.

 This is one of those books that makes me so hungry.
 It's a true talent to be able to describe food in a way where you can picture and envy what you hear/read.